-The Power rate schedules and GRSPs associated with the rate schedules supersede BPA's 2014 Power rate schedules, which became effective October 1, 2013, to the extent stated in the Availability section of each rate schedule.
+The Power Rate Schedules and associated GRSPs supersede BPA's 2014 Power rate schedules, which became effective October 1, 2013, to the extent stated in the Availability section of each rate schedule.
 The schedules and these GRSPs shall be applicable to all BPA contracts, including contracts executed prior to and subsequent to enactment of the Pacific Northwest Electric Power Planning and Conservation Act (Northwest Power Act).